What is "In My Pocket"?

 You can also tap See your budget to see the breakdown of your "In My Pocket".

 PocketGuard automatically detects transfers between your banks and credit cards and excludes them from calculations, to avoid double counting.

 To change that, just toggle the “Don’t count” option off for a specific debit transaction (marked with “FROM” stamp) or credit transaction (marked with “TO” stamp).

 My "In My Pocket" is negative even though I have money in my account.
 Why is that?

-Your “In My Pocket” is unrelated to your available balance and solely depends on your income.
-If you have unusual spending like paying taxes or planning a vacation out of your savings, we recommend marking excluding the transaction from calculations (Transaction details > “Exclude from calculations” on the bottom of the page).
+The idea behind IN MY POCKET is to help users spend less than they earn.
+This is why your “In My Pocket” is unrelated to your available balance and solely depends on your income.
+If you have unusual spending like paying taxes or planning a vacation out of your savings, we recommend marking excluding the transaction from calculations (Transaction details > toggle "Don't count").